Vyral/nate-martinez-recruiting/_posts/2020-01-30-what-it-takes-to-be-a-successful-realtor.md

 ---
 layout: post
-title: What It Takes to Be a Successful Realtor
+title: 'What It Takes to Be a Successful REALTOR&reg;'
 date: 2020-01-30 14:59:41
 tags:
   - Transaction Management
 hidden: false
 excerpt: >-
-  I have a story to share with you that demonstrates what it takes to be a successful Realtor.
+  'I have a story to share with you that demonstrates what it takes to be a successful REALTOR&reg;'
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Nate+Martinez/Recruiting/2020/What+Does+It+Take+to+Be+a+Successful+Realtor_.mp4
 pullquote: >-